Born in Jersey City, NJ – 1924

 Returned to France from 1963-69, painting and exhibiting: Salon des Independents, City of Chatillon, One-man exhibitions at Galerie des Jeunes, Galerie Mouffetard, Atelier Decima as well as Polder Gallery in the Hague.

-Returning to the U.S. in 1969, Staloff participated in juried exhibitions at the Newark Museum, the Montclair Museum, the NJ State Museum, the Jersey City Museum Bicentennial (Phelps Award), the 1990 NJ Annual Exhibitions as well as several juried exhibitions at the National Academy of Design.
+Returned to the U.S. in 1969, Staloff participated in juried exhibitions at the Newark Museum, the Montclair Museum, the NJ State Museum, the Jersey City Museum Bicentennial (Phelps Award), the 1990 NJ Annual Exhibitions as well as several juried exhibitions at the National Academy of Design.

 In 1996, The Butler Institute of American Art presented a retrospective exhibition of Staloff’s work.
 The James A. Michener Museum in Doylestown, PA also presented a similar retrospective exhibition in 1997.